The Cristiano Ronaldo Case Shows Soccer Is Finally Having Its #MeToo Moment

 Cristiano Ronaldo is Portugal’s most famous soccer player and arguably the most famous athlete in the world.
 But in the last few days, his name hasn’t been in headlines for winning championships or crying on the pitch after being issued a red card.
-His name is flashing across screens because of a 34 year-old woman named Kathryn Mayorga, has come forward to say Ronaldo brutally raped her in a Las Vegas hotel room in 2009.
+His name is flashing across screens because a 34 year-old woman named Kathryn Mayorga, has come forward to say Ronaldo brutally raped her in a Las Vegas hotel room in 2009.

 How is it possible that a story that sports media in North America had no interest in publishing less than two years ago, is now splashed all over every screen and social media platform?
-This case was not reported on by any major outlet except for a story in 2017 by the independent German newspaper Der Spiegel.
-Except for a select few commenting on social media (myself included), the case against Ronaldo got no traction.
-Fast forward 18 months, and Der Spiegel published another story.
+This case was not reported on by any major outlet, except for a story in 2017 by the independent German newspaper Der Spiegel.
+Besides a select few commenting on social media (myself included), the case against Ronaldo got no traction.
+Fast forward 18 months, Der Spiegel published another story.
 This time, it was a detailed account from Kathryn Mayorga herself.
-The publication spent more than 20 days with her and held countless interviews, fact checked and re-checked before it published.
+The publication spent more than 20 days with her and held countless interviews, fact checked and re-checked before publishing it.

-The documents acquired by der Spiegel were damning and according to a recent Twitter thread by one of the main authors, Christoph Winterbach, there were more than 20 staff involved in working on the article.
+The documents acquired by Der Spiegel were damning and according to a recent Twitter thread by one of the main authors, Christoph Winterbach, there were more than 20 staff involved in working on the article.
 In response.
 Ronaldo’s lawyer and his team made a lot of noise as part of their legal posturing and even accused der Spiegel’s piece of being “illegal” because “it violates the personal rights” of Ronaldo.
 Laughable at best.

 For those who understand the law, and the severity of the crime, there is much substance in this story.
-Back in 2009, Mayorga’s inexperienced lawyer (who had specialized in traffic violations) was no match for Ronaldo’s PR mega-machine and legal team, ended up settling with them for $375,000 on the condition Mayorga not .
+Back in 2009, Mayorga’s inexperienced lawyer (who had specialized in traffic violations) was no match for Ronaldo’s PR mega-machine and legal team, and ended up settling with them for $375,000 on the condition Mayorga not speak about the incident.
 But Mayorga’s new legal team is disputing that contract and arguing that she was mentally deficient due to trauma from rape, and was not competent enough to make a proper decision at the time.

 They have filed a civil suit on Mayorga’s behalf and the case has since been re-opened by the Las Vegas police.
 In Nevada, the statute of limitations has not expired for this crime.
 Mayorga has not only suffered physically (the hospital documented her injuries in a rape kit when she reported the crime), but she continues to suffer from that trauma to this day and—according to her lawyer—is in “active therapy.”